 Instead, he read the flight – the best attackers always do – before the central defenders, peeled off to the back post and headed the home side level.
 In doing so he made history: at 18 years, nine months and sixteen days old he became the youngest Benfica player to score in their maiden Lisbon derby.

+The teenager signed a new contract in November which has seen his buyout clause rise to £105million.
 Of course, it’s unlikely Benfica would hold out for such a fee but it would put them in a strong position.
 One they will need to lean on as the big offers will come for Félix sooner rather than later.

 Who is João Félix?